 - Real-time access to all financial data, as well as advanced analytics, make it possible for leadership to generate financial reports on demand.

-- Full integration with existing enterprise resource planning (ERP) solutions, accounting software, marketing software, and office suite applications like Microsoft Excel or bookkeeping applications like QuickBooks make it easy to corral, manage, and analyze all your workflows and data.
-Purchasing data, along with supplier performance, vendor relationship, and other data sets can be analyzed to reveal new opportunities for innovation, further process improvements, or strategic partnerships with suppliers to obtain greater savings.
+- Full integration with existing enterprise resource planning (ERP) solutions, accounting software, marketing software, and office suite applications like Microsoft Excel or bookkeeping applications like QuickBooks make it easy to corral, manage, and analyse all your workflows and data.
+Purchasing data, along with supplier performance, vendor relationship, and other data sets can be analysed to reveal new opportunities for innovation, further process improvements, or strategic partnerships with suppliers to obtain greater savings.

 - AI-supported process automation, including automatic three-way matching, removes human error and needless delays.
 Every vendor invoice is automatically checked against receiving records and the original purchase order; exceptions are automatically flagged for review, matches are automatically routed for approval or payment.
 Your AP department wastes less time and money on data entry and chasing exceptions, and spends more time generating value with higher-level tasks.